Q: What kind of organization can partner with Dare to Care Food Bank?

 Q: Interested in becoming a Partner Agency?

 A: Dare to Care’s application process runs from March 1 – August 31 each year.
 Please click here for application materials.
-If you have questions after reviewing the application materials, please contact Laura Frankrone at firstname.lastname@example.org.
+Applications must be received by August 31.
+If you have questions after reviewing the application materials, please contact Laura Frankrone at email@example.com.